-Some Other Good Advice To Consider
+Other Infant Reflux Remedies To Consider

 Keeping baby’s head elevated during sleep allows the liquid in his belly to stay put instead of flowing upward into the esophagus while he is on his back.
 We did try this but it seemed like he just always slid down the mattress and ended up crooked somehow– SO FRUSTRATING.

 In order to keep your baby facing the direction you want him to stay, you’ll have to build a U-shaped barrier of receiving blankets under the sheet to make your baby stay put throughout the night.

 This method was recommended by our pediatrician, believe it or not.
 I trust her completely, so, final verdict– I would absolutely give this a try again if (Lord help me) I ever had to endure any more reflux babies again in the future.